-On January 19, 2012, we, through our wholly-owned subsidiary, Business Loan, entered into Amendment No. 3 to the fourth amended and restated credit agreement (our "Credit Facility") to extend the maturity date of our \$137.0 million revolving line of credit from March 15, 2012 to January 19, 2015 (the "Maturity Date").
-Our Credit Facility was arranged by Key Equipment Finance Inc. ("Keybank") as administrative agent.
-Branch Banking and Trust Company and ING Capital LLC also joined our Credit Facility as committed lenders.
-Subject to certain terms and conditions, our Credit Facility may be expanded to a maximum of \$237.0 million through the addition of other committed lenders to the facility.
-If our Credit Facility is not renewed or extended by the Maturity Date, all principal and interest will be due and payable on or before January 19, 2016 (one year after the Maturity Date).
-The interest rates on advances under our Credit Facility remain unchanged and generally bear interest at a 30-day London Interbank Offfered Rate ("LIBOR") (subject to a minimum rate of 1.5%), plus 3.75% per annum, with a committene fee of 0.5% per annum on undrawn amounts when our facility is drawn more than 50% and 1.0% per annum on undrawn amounts when our facility is drawn less than 50%.
-We incurred fees of \$1.5 million in January 2012 in connection with this amendment.
-In January 2013, we amended our Credit Facility to remove the LIBOR minimum of 1.5% on advances.
-See Note 12-Subsequent Events for further discussion on our January 2013 amendment of our Credit Facility.
+On January 29, 2013, we, through our wholly-owned subsidiary, Business Loan, entered into Amendment No. 4 to the fourth amended and restated credit agreement (our "Credit Facility") to remove the London Interbank Offered Rate ("LIBOR") minimum of 1.5% on advances.
+Our \$137.0 million Credit Facility was arranged by Key Equipment Finance Inc. ("Key Equipment") as administrative agent.
+Keybank National Association, Branch Banking and Trust Company and ING Capital LLC also joined our Credit Facility as committed lenders.
+Subject to certain terms and conditions, our Credit Facility may be expanded from \$137.0 to a maximum of \$237.0 million through the addition of other committed lenders to the facility.
+The interest rates on advances under our Credit Facility generally bear interest at a 30-day LIBOR plus 3.75% per annum, with a commitment fee of 0.5% per annum on undrawn amounts when our facility is drawn more than 50% and 1.0% per annum on undrawn amounts when our facility is drawn less than 50%.
+All other terms of our Credit Facility remained unchanged.